lzwjava/blog-source/_posts/2025-01-09-app-choices-en.md

 In a previous essay, I wrote:

-> "It gives me a USA feeling.
+> It gives me a USA feeling.
 I mostly use apps made outside of China, only needing JD for purchases and WeChat to communicate with family and a few peers.
-For maps, I recently switched to Apple Maps, which uses Gaode Maps (also known as Amap) as its underlying service."
+For maps, I recently switched to Apple Maps, which uses Gaode Maps (also known as Amap) as its underlying service.

 I don't deliberately discriminate against Chinese-made products.
 I've lived here for almost 30 years.
 I'm simply preparing for a different life.
 I'm pursuing a degree to work outside of China.